Silvio Rodríguez: Adolescence

-On January 1, 1959, when Rodríguez was thirteen years old, Fidel Castro's Éjercito Rebelde overthrew Fulgencio Batista.
+On January 1, 1959, when Rodríguez was thirteen years old, Fidel Castro's Éjercito Rebelde brought an end to the dictatorship of Fulgencio Batista.
 This event shaped the musical life of the singer-songwriter and coincided with his transition from childhood into adolescence.
-Like many Cubans of his generations, he became involved with the revolutionary cause.
-Despite regularly traveling between his hometown and the capital, he enlisted in the San Antonio de los Baños chapter of the association of socialist youth, created by Che Guevara.
-In parallel to his participation in this organization, Rodríguez enrolled in night school at the Carlos J. Finnay school to study for the bachaillerato, a post-secondary degree.
-There, he became friends with Vecinte Feliú, another future member of the Nueva Trova movement.
+Like many Cubans of his generations, he became involved with the new revolutionary enthusiasm.
+Despite regularly traveling between his hometown and the capital, he enlisted in the San Antonio de los Baños chapter of the Association of Socialist Youth, created by Che Guevara.
+In parallel to his participation in this organization, Rodríguez enrolled in night school at the Carlos J. Finnay school to study for the bachillerato, a post-secondary degree.
+There, he became friends with Vicente Feliú, another future member of the Nueva Trova movement.

-The following year, amid social tension due to Cuba's usurpation of businesses and the United States' embargo, his parents separated once again, this time indefinitely.
+The following year, amid social tension due to Cuba's nationalization of businesses and the United States' embargo, his parents separated once again, this time indefinitely.
 Argelia, who at this time worked at home as a hairdresser, married a man named Rolando and moved to 456 Gervasio Street, near Dagoberto.
 Silvio took an interest in classical music during this time.

 In January 1961, the United States broke diplomatic relations with Cuba following the election of president John F. Kennedy, who authorized the Central Intelligence Agency (CIA) to invade the country.
 On April 15, bombings began in Havana, Santiago de Cuba, and San Antonio de los Baños, to which the family had recently returned despite the protests of Silvio, who had recently joined his school's militia.
 The return to his hometown was an opportunity for Silvio to assume new responsibilities, passing from adolescence to young adulthood.

-Young Adulthood
+Young adulthood

+One of the first social goals of the Cuban Revolution was to drastically reduce the rate of illiteracy in the country.
+In one year, it was able to reduce the rate from 23.6% to 3.9%.
 Though still a minor, he participated as a member of the Conrado Benítez Literacy Brigades in the Escambray Mountains.
-There, he helped give the campesinos classes in history, geography, grammar, and mathematics, as well as explaining policies of the new government.
+There, he helped give the campesinos classes in history, geography, grammar, and mathematics, as well as explaining elements of the new government, such as the Agrarian Reform plan.
 In 1961, during one of the campaigns, Rodríguez ingested a toxic plant, suffering second-degree burns that forced him to return to Havana.